cseanburns/electronic_resource_mgmt/src/06-interoperability.md

 > The link should be next to search results in your affiliation's collections.

 > See [Link Resolver 101][mcdonald2004] for an early history on this technology (McDonald & Van de Velde, 2004).
-> Since OpenURL is a [NISO Standard](https://www.niso.org/publications/z3988-2004-r2010), McDonald & Van de Velde's article sheds light on that path to standardization.
+> Since OpenURL is a [NISO Standard](https://www.niso.org/publications/z3988-2004-r2010), McDonald & Van de Velde's article sheds light on that path to (NISO) standardization.
 > Also, [Alma provides Google Scholar][googlescholaralma] documentation that is useful to read through.
 > See also [Google Scholar's][gslibrary] documentation.

 Consider conducting a basic keyword search in *Google Scholar* using the term `"electronic resources"`.
-If you have configured an affiliation with a specific library in *Google Scholar*, you should see a **View Now @ [institution]** link next to at least some of the search results.
+If you have configured an affiliation with a specific library in *Google Scholar*, you should see a **View Now @ [institution]** link next to search results for items in your library's collections.
-Copying that link will let us investigate it more closely:
+Copying that link will let us investigate it more closely.
+For example, here is a **View Now @** link from *Google Scholar*:

 ```
 https://scholar.google.com/scholar?output=instlink&q=info:Sj_9YmD0RWYJ:scholar.google.com/&hl=en&as_sdt=0,18&scillfp=7363278596044209265&oi=lle
 ```

 This is a remarkably different URL than the examples from *EBSCOhost* and *ProQuest*.
-In fact, it is not an OpenURL, and to see that, we can decompose it into the following:
+It is not an OpenURL, and to see that, we can decompose it into the following:

 ```
 https://scholar.google.com/scholar